Hoyasumii/bee-movie/README.md

 I'm not attracted to spiders.

-I know it's the hotte
+I know it's the hottes